 My name is Erin.
 I'm a native of Lancaster, Pennsylvania.
-With a background in Visual Communications and Crime, Law & Justice, I am now studying for my MA in documentary photography at Ohio University.
+With a background in Visual Communications and Crime, Law & Justice, I recently finished my MA in documentary photography at Ohio University.
 I have learned about relationships, myself, and how beautiful humans truly are.
 I have learned that not only am I capable of doing the things I dreamed of as a child, I am already in the throes of them.
 I have learned to be in the present and to see the world with compassion and purpose.

 Being homeschooled, I had the opportunity to travel throughout the school year.
 By the age of five, my parents had dragged me to do service work in Mexico.
 By the age of 11, I had traveled twice by train around the circumference of the United States.
 I learned that there is no conventional way of navigating life and it has instilled in me a certain amount of confidence and ambition that has only continued to grow.
 Advantageous or not, I have often had a reputation for being what society may label as an “over-achiever”.
 I was that kid in high school who, when told to make a 3-D object out of cardboard, I created a full size, lazy-boy style, upholstered chair.